screek8000/discord-to-ha-bridge/README.md

-# ntfy-bridge
+# discord-to-ha-bridge

-A Discord to NTFY message bridge that forwards messages from a specific Discord channel to NTFY.
-This bridge allows you to receive Discord channel messages as notifications through NTFY, enabling seamless integration with your notification workflow.
+A Discord to HA (Home Assistant) message bridge that forwards messages from a specific Discord channel to a HA webhook.

+This project is based on https://github.com/alexgaudon/ntfy-bridge.
+Thanks!

 ## Features

-- Per-User Topics.
-  - Messages are posted to a topic with the same name as the user who posted to discord.
+- Messages from Discord are posted to a HA webhook
+- The POST request contains a json body with the message and the user which sent the message.
 Check the image below for an example.
-- Real-time message forwarding from Discord to NTFY
+- Real-time message forwarding from Discord to HA
-- Support for authentication with NTFY servers
 - Easy setup with environment variables
 - Docker support for containerized deployment

 ## Installation

 ### Using Docker

+Create .env file with environment variables (see below).

 ```bash
 docker compose up -d